Why should I work with a Coach?

 2. You set the agenda

-A coach comes with no set agenda - that is down to you.
-Working with a coach usually begins with an exploratory chat to identify the topics or themes you want to work on over a number of sessions.
+Working with a coach begins with an exploratory chat to identify the topics or themes you want to work on over several sessions.

 The coach will guide you through a series of conversations to dig deep into those topics.
 Of course, if other things come up you are welcome to bring those to the table